The only club for All Rovers

-In celebration of this engine, the Joint Rover Clubs of Great Britain, consisting of the Rover Sports Register, The Rover P4 Drivers Guild, The P5 Club, The P6 Club, The SD1 Club, The Rover 200/400 Club, The Rover Coupe Club, The Rover 75 and MG ZGT owners club and Rover 800 Club will be joining forces to stage one big celebratory “Rover Fest” weekend in August 2017.
-Rover Fest will be the combined National Rallies of all of the Rover Clubs stated above for 2017.
+“Following the success of the award winning Roverfest 2017 weekend, the Joint Rover Clubs of Great Britain, consisting of the The Rover Sports Register, The Rover P4 Drivers’ Guild, The Rover P5 Club, The Rover P6 Club, The Rover SD1 Club, The Rover 200/400 Owners Club, The Rover Coupe Owner Club, The Rover 75 and MG ZT owners club will be joining forces to stage one big celebratory “Rover Fest” weekend in August 2020.
+Roverfest 2020 will be the combined National Rallies for some of the JRC clubs.
+2020 also marks the 50th anniversary of the launch of the Range Rover.
+The weekend will culminate with the main Roverfest 2020 rally on Sunday the 9th August at Sywell Aerodrome in Northamptonshire.
+All Rover Cars, Bicycles, Motorcycles and All Land Rover models are welcome.“

 Members of the RSR receive the club magazine Freewheel every two months and also are eligible for a number of benefits plus access to specialist help and an increasing range of club regalia.